co1ncidence/dotless/bin/README.md

 `cx` - Toggle a file as executable

+`define` - Offline dictionary which sources from a (massive) text file

 `dl` - Download script
   - Downloads youtube as mp3
   - Downloads unsplash as jpg